kschuler/guide/README.md

 # Guide to Katie's Experiments

 This is a guide to running Katie's experiments, along with some helpful tips and tricks for lab related things.
+I hope it is helpful.

 ## Current experiments